Voices from the siege of Mariupol

 Tanya and Dimitri

-“We feel lucky because all the houses in the neighborhood, people were injured or killed”— Tanya
+“We feel lucky because all the houses in the neighborhood, people were injured or killed.”— Tanya

 Tanya and Dimitri moved to Mariupol with their 13-year-old daughter five years ago looking for more opportunities.